VernonGrant/gnu-c-language-manual/markdown/Assignment-Expressions.md

 it has to be *modifiable*.
 In C, that means it was not declared with the type qualifier `const` (see [`const` Variables and Fields](const.md)).

-The value of the assignment expression is that of `lvalue`{.variable}
-after the new value is stored in it.
+The value of the assignment expression is that of `lvalue` after the new value is stored in it.
 This means you can use an assignment inside other expressions.
 Assignment operators are right-associative so that